scg-unibe-ch/ese2016-team3/documentation/srs.md

 Below where the user can create new alerts is "Your active alerts", where he can view a list of alerts in a table with type, city, radius, max price and a column "Action" with a button to delete the alert.
 If the alert is an extended alert, a button "Details" appears under the column "Action".
 With this button, the user can view the criteria, which he specified by creating an extended alert.

-If an alert is triggered, the user gets a message to his inbox in the application.
-The message is also sent to his email account.

-The application distinguishes between normal and premium users (see section 'User roles' below).
+If an alert is triggered, the immediate response of the system depends on whether the user to whom it was triggered is a normal or a premium user.
+Premium users receive the alert seconds after it is triggered into their ithaca message box and their personal e-mail.
+Normal users are notified once a day whether or not new alerts have been triggered for them and receive a message and e-mail with a list of all triggered alerts of that particular day.

 #### Placement of advertisements